simeononsecurity/simeononsecurity.ch/content/articles/seven-essential-network-security-measures-to-protect-your-business/index.en.md

 ## 7 Essential Network Security Measures to Protect Your Business

 In today's digital age, **network security** is of utmost importance for businesses of all sizes.
-With an increasing number of **cyber threats**, even small businesses are not safe from **hacker attacks**.
+With an increasing number of **cyber threats**, even small businesses aren't safe from **hacker attacks**.
 Ensuring that your network is protected is therefore a crucial aspect of maintaining the overall security of your business.
 In this article, we will discuss seven essential network security measures that you can implement to protect your business.

 ### Understanding the Importance of Network Security